The Savvy Guide to June

-It’s June, it’s hot, and we’re happy about it!
-We made it to the end of yet another crazy, pandemic school year.
+It’s June, it’s getting hot, and we’re happy about it!
+We made it to the end of the most normal school year we’ve had in a long time.
 We’ve earned some sunshine, some ice cream, and definitely a summer cocktail or two.
 Here are some with our guide to June we share some savvy ways to make the most out of this lovely month.

 Welcome to the Savvy Guide to June